psthomas/psthomas.github.io/_posts/2020-09-09-elections-meta.md

 <!--A Metamodel for the 2020 Elections
 I combine forecasts for every election to find strategic places to focus in 2020.-->

-This post is an introduction my new model for the 2020 elections, which is really a model of models.
+This post is an introduction my new model of the 2020 elections, which is really a model of models.
 The general idea is to combine forecasts for elections at every level of government into an index, which can then be used to prioritize campaign efforts.
 I've made a [few](https://pstblog.com/2019/10/10/voting-power-2020) [models](https://pstblog.com/2019/03/05/voting-power-comprehensive) in the past that tried to find the most influential elections.
 But the main problem with those approaches was that they were retrospective and didn't consider tipping point thresholds in their calculations.

 This new model fixes both these problems by pulling together current forecasts for the 2020 presidential, Senate, House, governor, and state legislative elections.
 I then calculate a realized power value for each seat by adjusting a potential power value for the probability of a close election and the tipping point probability for each of the seats.
 There are more details on how the model works in the appendix below, but first the results.